 As always in large technical projects, the technical problems can be difficult to overcome, but not always the human ones.

 When thinking of introducing an access control system, one needs to bear in mind several key points.
 These card access systems can cost a lot of money and take up a large amount of company time, and 95% of access control systems are not security systems per se, they only restrict access to persons exhibiting normal acceptable social behaviour.
 If you are looking for security you need to think of full-time monitoring and effective responses to system alerts.
 This means labour, in-house or contract, which if it is not already present in some form or another can cost more than the system.

 The hardware is only part of any solution, with large installations the purchaser needs to input a lot of man-hours during the installation to set up the system in a way that best suits his or her organization.
-There is also the production and issue of keys/identity cards/tokens/mobile telephones/pin numbers and the on-going operational maintenance to provide for.
+There is also the production and issue of each individual's credentials (keys/identity cards/tokens/mobile telephones/pin numbers) and the on-going operational maintenance.
 Access control systems can provide many benefits apart from the obvious, good installations have been shown to produce significant changes to the working culture in the work place, as they tend to make (or force) employees to be more accountable and protective of their employer's property.

 The Right Approach